 These medications help your body break down starchy foods and table sugar.
 This effect lowers your blood sugar levels.

-For the best results, you should take these drugs before meals.
-These drugs include:
+For best results, take alpha-glucosidase inhibitors before meals.
+These medications include:

 - miglitol (Glyset)

-Biguanides decrease how much sugar your liver makes.
-They decrease how much sugar your intestines absorb, make your body more sensitive to insulin, and help your muscles absorb glucose.
+Biguanides decrease how much glucose your liver makes.
+They also decrease how much glucose your intestines absorb, help your muscles absorb glucose, and make your body more sensitive to insulin.

-The most common biguanide is metformin (Glucophage, Metformin Hydrochloride ER, Glumetza, Riomet, Fortamet).
+The most common biguanide is metformin (Glumetza, Riomet, Riomet ER).

 - metformin-alogliptin (Kazano)